micropython/micropython-esp32-ulp/README.rst

 Requirements
 ------------

 The minimum supported version of MicroPython is v1.12.
+(For ESP32-S2 and S3 devices, a version greater than v1.20 is required as versions before that did not enable the ``esp32.ULP`` class).

-An ESP32 is required to run the ULP machine code binary produced by micropython-esp32-ulp (the ESP32-S2 will not work as it is not binary compatible with the ESP32).
+An ESP32 device is required to run the ULP machine code binary produced by micropython-esp32-ulp.

 License